Making every journey better

 Our commitment to improving your journey through Terminal 3 extends to the security search areas, which are being developed to become the largest at Heathrow.
 You can also expect your arrival back to Heathrow to be smoother following a £22 million investment in the passport control and baggage reclaim spaces.

-Passengers who regularly travel from Terminal 4 will have noticed that the building has undergone a significant transformation following an investment of £185 million since 2007.
+Passengers who regularly travel from Terminal 4 will have noticed that the building has undergone a significant transformation following a recent investment of £100 million.
 From the moment you approach the terminal by car, you will notice a brand new façade has been installed, creating a light and modern welcome for our visitors.

 If you fly from Terminal 4 in the evening, take time to enjoy the translucent canopy outside the check-in area with specially designed lighting.
 Your check-in has also been upgraded for you with 6,000m2 of space and floor-to-ceiling windows.